MerzMax/scale-chat/README.md

 * How to scale the clients?
     * An idea could be docker containers; BUT this might lead into problems on a local mashine (starting 1000 dc could result in performance bottlenecks)
-    * Start several processes in a docker contianer? %rarr; would be a break in the concept of docker
+    * Start several processes in a docker contianer? &rarr; would be a break in the concept of docker
 * How to measure the performance?
 What could be significant metrics?
 Is this even necessary?

 ### Communication Protocol